 “The digital twin is a fantastic enabler for Rompetrol to drive convergence in understanding and action throughout their business, enabling superior results to be sustained,” adds Mike Aylott, Chief Technology Officer of KBC.
 “It serves as a solid foundation to build further artificial intelligence and machine learning based predictive analytics capabilities, ensuring that data quality issues are identified and mitigated.”

-Find out more about KBC's Digital Twin.
+Find out more contact us.